 Any attempts to "tune" the value of the digital sensor element readings are basically attempts to fake the readings to show them the desirable temperature as there is no such things like "the correct temperature" exist in general.
 The correct temperature is the one you like to see or trust to.
 Attempts to correct the correct readings rather than change the installation conditions will only make the situation worse.

-you wish to have from the value you see now and we will "calibrate" the sensor.
+you want to see from the value you see now.